FAQs

 What training methods do you use?

+My goal is to create a consistent "language" of communication that allows for better general understanding between you and your dog.
+This language is developed based on what works with you and your dog—what is most effective for them, and what you are comfortable with.
+I use rewards to teach desired behaviors, and a variety of communication tools and approaches to provide feedback, based on best fit for you and your dog, which may include any of: a strong "yes/no" marker system, food/treats, play, praise/affection, leash handling, or fair and effective use of training collars.
 My methods focus on clarity and consistency in communication and training.
-I use rewards to teach desired behaviors, and a variety of communication tools and approaches to provide feedback.
-My goal is to create a consistent "language" of communication that allows for better general understanding between you and your dog.
-This language is developed based on best fit for you and your dog—what is most effective for them, and what you are comfortable with—and may include any of: a strong "yes/no" marker system, food/treats, play, praise/affection, leashes, or fair and effective use of training collars.

 Alongside teaching behaviors, I also focus on encouraging and reinforcing a calm mindset and neutrality to help your dog manage their instincts and responses, particularly in situations that trigger stress or over-excitement.